-Research: the physics of the interior of the Sun and Sun-like stars
+The physics of the interior of the Sun and Sun-like stars

 Millions of modes of vibration, excited by solar convection, enable astrophysicists to see inside the Sun, just as geophysicists can probe the internal structure of the Earth thanks to earthquakes.
 Over the past twenty five years, helioseismology has produced a considerable number of discoveries in solar, stellar, and fundamental physics.
 Helioseismology has provided by far the most precise tests for the theory of stellar structure and evolution, implying, in particular, a revision of the standard model of particle physics to solve the solar neutrino problem.
 Today, the most exciting aspect of helioseismology is the search for clues regarding the origin and variability of the Sun’s magnetic field, possibly the most important unsolved problem in solar physics.
 The general belief is that the dynamo process, whereby magnetic field lines are stretched and twisted by internal shearing motions, causes the solar magnetic cycle.
 Helioseismology is our only hope to confirm this paradigm by mapping internal mass motions, structural asphericities, and their temporal variations.
-Thanks to fifteen years of helioseismic observations from the SOHO spacecraft (a very successful collaboration between ESA and NASA) and the ground-based network GONG, helioseismology has already provided some important results, revealing regions of rotational shear in the Sun’s interior, solar-cycle variations in the rotation rate, and mysterious quasi-periodic changes at the base of the convection zone.
+Thanks to helioseismic observations from the SOHO spacecraft (a very successful collaboration between ESA and NASA) since 1996 and the ground-based network GONG, helioseismology has already provided some important results, revealing regions of rotational shear in the Sun’s interior, solar-cycle variations in the rotation rate, and mysterious quasi-periodic changes at the base of the convection zone.

 The next advances are expected to come from local helioseismology, which provides 3D views of the solar interior.
 Local helioseismology is based on the interpretation of the two-point correlations of the oscillations observed at the solar surface.
 Although still a developing science, it has already pinpointed a mechanism for the latitudinal transport of the magnetic flux that could determine the eleven-year period of the solar cycle.
 Detailed 3D maps of subsurface flows will be key to understanding the complex magnetohydrodynamical phenomena that control solar activity.
 In another application, local helioseismology can be used to detect active regions on the far side of the Sun, thus providing advance warning for harmful space weather events.